 Instructions

-- In a heat safe bowl, add the chopped chocolate and oil.
+2. In a heat safe bowl, add the chopped chocolate and olive oil.
 Place over a pot of simmering water, ensuring the bowl doesn’t touch the water.
 Stir until melted, then remove from the pot.
+Alternatively, you can also microwave the chocolate and olive oil in a heat safe bowl in 30 second intervals (about 90 seconds total).

-- Mix in the espresso powder and vanilla, then allow the chocolate to cool while yo whip the egg whites.
+3. Mix in the vanilla, then allow the chocolate to cool while you whip the egg whites.

-- Separate the eggs and add the whites to a large bowl, either using a hand or stand mixer with the whisk attachment.
+4. Separate the eggs and add the whites to a large bowl, either using a hand or stand mixer with the whisk attachment.
 Whip the egg whites on high speed for about 5 minutes.
-When they start to lighten and thicken, slowly pour in 1/2 cup of sugar with the mixer still running.
-Continue to whip until you reach stiff peaks.
+When they start to turn opaque, slowly pour in 1/2 cup of sugar with the mixer still running.
+Continue to whip until you reach stiff peaks (about 3 minutes).

-- Now to the bowl of chocolate, mix in the remaining 1/2 cup of sugar and then the egg yolks one at a time.
-The mixture will begin to thicken and turn very fudgy.
+5. Now to the bowl of chocolate, mix in the remaining 1/2 cup of sugar and then the egg yolks one at a time.

-- Dump in the rest of the egg whites and gently fold to combine.
-You might think the batter is too separated and won’t come together, but just keep folding!
-By the end you should be left with a brownie batter consistency.
+7. Dump in the rest of the egg whites and gently fold to combine.
+By the end you should be left with a light chocolate brown color with a light and creamy consistency.

-- Allow the cake to cool for about 10 minutes.
-The cake will being to flatten out as it cools to create a deliciously rich and fudgy texture.
+9. Allow the cake to cool at room temperature for about 30 minutes.
+The cake will begin to deflate and crack as it cools to create a deliciously rich and fudgy texture with a crisp crust.

 Notes